Skip to main content

 FAQs: Graduate Positions

-What is the Writing Lab?
+What is the OWL?

-Graduate consultants often find that tutoring in the Writing Lab can serve as an extension of their teaching, creating new pedagogical opportunities through one-to-one interaction.
+Graduate consultants often find that tutoring in the OWL can serve as an extension of their teaching, creating new pedagogical opportunities through one-to-one interaction.
 However, tutoring in the Writing Lab is different from teaching and even from conferencing with students in English 106 or other courses.
 Tutoring does not involve evaluating or grading students' writing as an instructor might.
 Instead, consultants, through a number of techniques, provide feedback on students' writing and answer questions that students have about writing, encouraging students to become active learners in the process.

-The Writing Lab, through its tutoring and administrative positions, can foster professional development for graduate students and provide access to cutting-edge pedagogical experiences and even IRB-approved research projects.
+The OWL, through its tutoring and administrative positions, can foster professional development for graduate students and provide access to cutting-edge pedagogical experiences and even IRB-approved research projects.
 Graduate consultants may serve in administrative positions devoted to multilingual services, workshops and Writing Across the Curriculum, business writing, and technology.
 These administrative, research, and pedagogical opportunities have helped many graduate students grow professionally and be competitive in the job market.

 What is tutoring like?

 Most tutoring occurs in one-to-one sessions, the goal of which is to help students become better writers, not merely to improve individual texts.
-Writing Lab sessions typically focus on larger, rhetorical issues related to writing, although sentence-level issues are addressed.
+OWL sessions typically focus on larger, rhetorical issues related to writing, although sentence-level issues are addressed.
 We talk to students about their writing and help them figure out how to say what they want to say.
-Writing Lab consultants help students work on all kinds of writing, including assignments from first year composition, upper division papers from across the disciplines, resumes and job letters, technical writing, and graduate theses.
+OWL consultants help students work on all kinds of writing, including assignments from first year composition, upper division papers from across the disciplines, resumes and job letters, technical writing, and graduate theses.
 Tutors work with graduate and undergraduate students, novice and expert writers, and writers from different linguistic and cultural backgrounds.

 How much do Graduate Consultants work?